-Undaunted by drizzle, a friendly young man in a black T-shirt with ‘Love’ written across it in bold white letters approaches strangers outside the stores occupying anywhere-USA shopping centre.
+Undaunted by drizzle, a friendly young man in a black T-shirt with ‘Love’ written across it in bold white letters approaches strangers outside the stores occupying anywhere-USA strip mall.
 Would they like to pray with him?
 He is Jeffrey McCall, the founder of a movement called Freedom March, seen in the opening scenes of Kristine Stolakis’ debut feature documentary, Pray Away, which is now streaming on Netflix.

 At first glance, McCall and the members of his group might be mistaken for a welcoming, millennial-friendly Christian movement, with a Facebook page that features rainbow iconography and allusions to anti-racism.
 The truth is darker.
 Freedom March is a modern manifestation of “conversion therapy,” defined on the film’s opening screen as ‘"the attempt to change a person’s sexual orientation or gender identity by a religious leader, licensed counsellor, or in peer support groups.”

 Long before making the film, Stolakis witnessed the effects of this so-called therapy first hand.
 Growing up in upstate New York, she was close to an uncle who came out as trans in childhood and was subjected to conversion therapy in the sixties and early-seventies — “at a time when every therapist was a conversion therapist,” she explains, on a video call from her home in New Jersey.
 “What resulted was extremely poor mental health.”

 Stolakis’ uncle passed away shortly before she started film school; while clearing out his home with her mother, she found a collection of material from a pro-conversion organisation, evidence that her uncle had continued to be affected by the conversion movement into his adulthood.
 “When I found that stack of brochures I was livid, and I really was determined to make a film that uncovered this movement that had ruined his life,” she says.